WPCD-Workflows/documentation/source/old/amns/public/xml/amns_user_interface.rst

 AMNS User Interface Data Setting Options
 ----------------------------------------

-The currently setting options for set%string in the call to ITM_AMNS_SET is
+The currently setting options for set%string in the call to EU-IM_AMNS_SET is

 1. NONE

-The currently available setting options for set%string in the call to ITM_AMNS_SET_TABLE is
+The currently available setting options for set%string in the call to EU-IM_AMNS_SET_TABLE is

 1. nowarn: deactivate warning when extrapolating